Renting is changing

 Other elements of the Renters’ Rights Act will take effect in later phases.
 In the future, a database, an ombudsman, Awaab’s Law, and the Decent Homes Standard will all be implemented in the private rented sector.
 We’ll publish guidance to help you understand what these changes mean for you and your business nearer the time.

-As a landlord, it is your responsibility to read the guidance in full.
-You must make the necessary changes to your letting practices to ensure you’re compliant with the new law when it’s implemented on 1st May 2026.
+As a landlord, it’s your responsibility to read the guidance in full.
+You must make the necessary changes to your letting practices to ensure you’re compliant with the new law when it’s implemented on 1 May 2026.

 What you need to do